dougsweetser/Q/docs/Math/complex_quaternions.md

 four billion years when the Sun becomes a red giant and envelopes the Earth.
 I really just need to understand Lie algebras better.
 That will have to await another day.
-Let me just assert there should be a way to go from the discrete cyclic group Z~2~ to a continuous, smooth group and union that with the trivial group with *e*=0.
+Let me just assert there should be a way to go from the discrete cyclic group Z~2~ to a continuous, smooth group of numbers that are all greater than a negative number *a* and less than a positive number *b*.
 In other words, have a limited section of the time number line including zero.
-Consider this graph of points on the time number
+Consider this graph of points on the time number line:
-line:

 ![line_w_3_dots.png](../images/Math/complex_quaternions/image17.png)